parmentelat/nbhosting/fedora/installation.md

 * docker image name to use; the default is the coursename, so `flotpython` looks for image `flotpython`; however images are big and tedious to build, so you could want to share another course's image
 * students that are considered *staff*; corresponding hashes will be ignored when building usage statistics

+By experience, these first 3 settings seem to make more sense on a nbhosting deployment basis; the dev and prod boxes will not necessarily align on these.

+From that same staff course page, you can also see

 * list of static mappings; see below
 * sectioning and tracks; see below

-By experience, the first 3 settings seem to make more sense on a nbhosting deployment basis; the dev and prod boxes will not necessarily align on these.

-The last 2 settings,  ones on the other hand seem to depend on the git repo structure only, and so are defined from files in the course repo.
+These last 2 settings, on the other hand, seem to depend on the git repo structure only, and that is why there are defined **from (files in) the course repo itself**.

 ### how ?

-##### autopull, image and staff
+#### autopull, image and staff

 This is configurable from the Web UI; go the the course management page, and click the orange `edit details for yourcoursename` button

-##### static mappings
+#### static mappings
 static mappings allow you to define symlinks that work from anywhere in the notebooks tree; for example, if you define the following 2 mappings

 ```